tigurand/OopsAllNudist/README.md

 # OopsAllLalafells
 FFXIV Dalamud plugin to turn everyone into Lalafells

-Smol update by Ars Magna for to run in 6.1
+Smol update by Ars Magna for to run in 6.1 - Also updated for 6.2 now

 Add custom repo to Dalamud for use it if want while out of date, worksing real goodly